MailTape/MailTape-v1/_posts/2021-01-03-Danse-Musique-Rhône-Alpes.md

 </p>

-# Danse Muique Rhône-Alpes's selection
+# Danse Musique Rhône-Alpes's selection

 ## Tachycardie –
 DMRA: **"**Tachycardie is (as far as I’m concerned) for music what French ufologist Jimmy Guieu is for French Ufology.A Versatile genius and a pathological workaholic.And just as Jimmy Guieu concerning his wardrobe, JB Geoffroy has a very elegant approach towards life.**"**